-Aztekium are by far the most challenging and difficult cacti to grow.
-They are having extremely slow growth, probably the slowest of the entire cactus family.
-They usually take several years for growth to be even noticeable.
-Once a specimen is established on its own roots it is no trouble to keep it, and becomes an easy plant to manage.
+Aztekiums are by far the most challenging cacti to grow.
+They have extremely slow growth, probably the slowest of the entire Cactus family, and usually take several years for growth to be even noticeable.
+However, once a specimen is established on its own roots, it is no trouble to keep it, and it becomes an easy plant to manage.

 Because of the difficulty of cultivation, Aztekiums are most often grafted to hardier stock.
 They need good drainage and regular water in summer.
 Keep it nearly dry in winter.
 If grafted, the plants can take a little more water.
 Just remember the graft stock is also a cactus and will rot if overwatered.
 Provide shade from midday through the afternoon.
 A little morning sun is OK.

 Learn more at How to Grow and Care for Aztekium.

 - Back to genus Aztekium